jonathanl1220/AirbnbCovidAnalysis/README.md

 # Exploratory Data Analysis

-To better understand the data I wanted to use some exploratory data analysis to determine what section of the dataset I  would utilize.
+To better understand the data, I wanted to use some exploratory data analysis to determine what section of the dataset I  would utilize.
-The data consist of listing through the five boroughs so I wanted to start with the listings per borough for June 2019 and 2020.
+The data consist of listing through the five boroughs, so I wanted to start with the listings per borough for June 2019 and 2020.

 ![image](https://github.com/jonathanl1220/AirbnbCovidAnalysis/blob/master/img/PieChartJune2019.png)
 ![image](https://github.com/jonathanl1220/AirbnbCovidAnalysis/blob/master/img/Treemap%20June%202020.png)

 Although, Brooklyn almost has a similar count to Manhattan, I thought it would be best to analyze Manhattan's listings.
-To better analyze Manhattan I broke the listing up by Neighbourhoods in Manhattan, and got a count of the listings.
-I wanted to know if there is a differeence in the amount of listings  between the two periods.
+To better analyze Manhattan, I broke the listing up by Neighborhoods  in Manhattan, and got a count of the listings.
+I wanted to know if there is a difference  in the number of listings between the two periods.

 ![image](https://github.com/jonathanl1220/AirbnbCovidAnalysis/blob/master/img/ManhattanListingScatter.png)

 With the dataset being divided into their neighbourhoods I wanted to guage the listing prices for the sections of Manhattan.
-I also wanted to see observe if there was a difference in price of the listings for the two periods.
+I also wanted to see observe if there was a difference in **Price** of the listings for the two periods.

 ![image](https://github.com/jonathanl1220/AirbnbCovidAnalysis/blob/master/img/ManhattanScatterJunePrice.png)

+At this point I arrived at the realization that this a Supply and Demand situation.
+The supply of listings remained  approximately the same in the two periods.
+The **Price** in the two periods did change with the average increasing by $25.
+This tells me that the demand for Airbnb has increased in June 2020.